Blocks of Ariki-Koike algebras and level-rank duality: Partitions, symbols and abaci

-If $X=\operatorname{Symb} (m)$ and if $r\in \mathbb{Z}$, we write $X[r]$ for the symbol $(\gamma)_{j< r+m}\in \operatorname{Symb} (m+r) $ such that for all $j<r+m$, we have $\gamma_j=\beta_{j-r}+r$.
+If $X\in \operatorname{Symb} (m)$ and if $r\in \mathbb{Z}$, we write $X[r]$ for the symbol $(\gamma)_{j< r+m}\in \operatorname{Symb} (m+r) $ such that for all $j<r+m$, we have $\gamma_j=\beta_{j-r}+r$.
 We write

-This is an equivalence relation on the set of symbols and each equivalence class has at most one element with a fixed charge.
+In this way, we obtain an equivalence relation on the set of symbols and each equivalence class has at most one element with a fixed charge.

 A symbol may be conveniently represented using its abacus configuration.
-In this way, we associate to a symbol $X$ an horizontal runner full of (an infinite number of ) beads numerated in $\mathbb{Z}$.
-A bead numerated by $a\in \mathbb{Z}$ is colored in black if and only if $a\in X_j$.
+We associate to a symbol $X$ an horizontal runner full of (an infinite number of ) beads numbered in $\mathbb{Z}$.
+A bead numbered by $a\in \mathbb{Z}$ is colored in black if and only if $a\in X$.
 The others are written in white. \begin{exa} The abacus associated to $X=(\ldots,-3,-2,-1,3,5,6)$ is

 \end{exa} The charge of a symbol $X$ may be conveniently read in the associated abacus as follows.
 For each black bead, if there exists a white bead at its left then replace the leftmost one with a black bead and the black bead itself with a white bead.
 We obtain the abacus of a trivial symbol.
 The charge of $X$ is then the charge of the trivial symbol, that is the number associated with the leftmost white bead. \begin{exa} Keeping the above example, if we perform the above manipulation, we obtain